loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-08-unity-unsolved/chapter-64-recursive-nature-understanding.md

 - Understanding methods transforms mathematical landscape
 - This analysis of problems changes the problems themselves

-**Deep Truth**: There is no mathematics independent of mathematical consciousness.
+**Deep Truth**: There is no mathematics independent of mathematical observer.

 ## 64.8 The Dialectical Nature of Mathematical Progress